GatorGallery/PyGo-Portfolio-Tracker/README.md

   - Type: boolean
   - Could be sent alone to call the refresh function on the portfolio file

+## Implementation of your Program

+There are three major files in our tool, each offers a distinct implementation and communicate with the others in specific ways.
+The first one is `portfolio.go`, which is the foundation of our program.
+The purpose of the file is to create the structure of the portfolio, stocks, and entry objects.
+It also contains functions for getting stock information, buying and selling stocks, deposit and withdrawing the cash, and most importantly, refreshing the data and creating a new portfolio.
+In these functions, `buy` and `sell` are the act of buying and selling stocks.
+It collect the stock ticker that users chooses, number of shares, and the price that these share were purchased or sold at.
+It then updated the `Positions` map in the portfolio object accordingly and recalculates totals.
+In the `deposit` and `withdraw` function, it tells users if they want to add or take the money from their portfolio.
+These functions will check the current amount of cash exiting in the portfolio and make the calculation to update the new amount. `RefreshData` is another important function that iterates through all values of the portfolio and calculates totals, percentages, and fetches latest stock prices.
+Following that, it updates the instance variables of the portfolio structure.
+This file is the foundation of the tool because it implements the objects structure and the basic functions needed to manipulate it.

+The next file is `stockHandler.go`, which is also the back-end file.
+This file is served as the brain of the tool. `stockHandler.go` functions to handle and parse command line arguments as well, check for input error, handle file creation, and retrieve the data as a portfolio object.
+It also calls appropriate functions sending parameters based on user input.
+This section of the tool can be ran independently using the command line interface it implements.

 `web_interface.py` is the front-end implementation that allows us to create the graphical interface of the program.
 The implementation uses Python and the Streamlit library to create and run the interface.
 Specifically, it allows users